New Study Finds Consumers Want Online Sales Tax Collection

 The question is probably whether state and local jurisdictions want to deal with collecting sales taxes on remote purchases.
 Doing so with any significant level of compliance and efficiency would require more consistent sales tax laws from one jurisdiction to another.
 Right now, cities, states, and counties can use sales taxes to collect revenue for specific purposes and they can change those taxes as their circumstances change.
 That may not be something they want to give up.

-Without more uniform tax rules, having remote sellers collect taxes in state where they do not have nexus may just be replacing one unenforceable law with another unenforceable law.
+Without more uniform tax rules, having remote sellers collect taxes in states where they do not have nexus may just be replacing one unenforceable law with another unenforceable law.